 The only thing necessary for the triumph of evil, is for good men or women to do nothing.

-It is the knowledge of this fundamental truth, deep in their bones, which forces the groaning members of the Justice League to raise themselves off the hard ground.
+It is the bone-deep awareness of this fundamental truth which forced the groaning members of the Justice League to raise themselves off the hard ground.